HawkPhantom/Modbus-Excel/README.md

 # Modbus-Excel
-A tool to read input registers in real-time from Excel (xlsx)
+A tool to read holding registers, input registers and coils in real-time from Excel (xlsx) with Modbus Serial Communication Protocol

 Default Configuration Is:

 method:rtu

-port:COM6
+port:COM7

 timeout:10(ds)